eemebarbe/reactmb/README.md

 # ReactMB

-A message board build on React and Node.
+A message board built on React (ES6, JSX) and Node.

 Try it out by visiting [http://104.198.225.69/](http://104.198.225.69/).
 This project was built for demonstration and is not formatted for mobile.